The Common Read Selection Committee is pleased to announce the 2018 – 2019 selection, Just Mercy by Bryan Stevenson.

 Book Prize | Finalist for the Kirkus Review Prize | An American Library Association Notable Book

-New episode of The Commons, the Common Read podcast, will be back to talk about Just Mercy.
-Check out our two Episodes from last year's book Homegoing.
+New episodes of The Commons, the Common Read podcast, will be back to talk about Just Mercy.
+Check out our two Episodes from our 17-18 selection Homegoing.

 Episode 1 features USA History Professor Marsha Hamilton on the Atlantic world.